vudh1/vudh1/README.md

 - 🌱 I’m also learning `AWS` and `Django` as an AI Engineer Intern at [IPMD, Inc.](http://www.ipmdinc.com/project-m.html)
 - 📫 How to reach me: **vudh1@uci.edu**
 - 💬 Ask me about mechanical keyboards and basketball 🏀
 - 😄 Fun fact: My PokemonGo Trainer Code is 1217 9669 9915.
-Yes, I can be multitasking between finding coding bugs and shiny Pikachus ⚡
+Yes, I can be multitasking between finding bugs and Pikachus ⚡

 ![](profile.JPG)